alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 We’ll use a `Result` abstraction (as found in many languages and libraries) so we can focus on composition rather than re‑implementing plumbing.
 The goal is to build an `AppConfig` from a deterministic source (e.g., a read‑only dictionary).
 For concreteness, we’ll show how the internal validate/parse step might work, though callers don’t need those details.

 Instead of throwing or returning null (or other behavior), functions return `Result`: `Ok(value)` on success or `Err(error)` on failure (using `Ok/Err` to avoid left/right terminology).
 This keeps control flow predictable: successful values flow through `Map`/`Bind`, while failures short‑circuit and carry the error without exceptions or null checks.
 Because `Result` has a common shape, APIs that return it **compose naturally** regardless of their internals.
-At the boundary—typically once—the caller handles the final outcome and can inspect any error produced by the pipeline.
+At the boundary, typically once, the caller handles the final outcome and can inspect any error produced by the pipeline.

 ```csharp
 using System;